richardnadj/redils/README.md

 ### Changelog ###

+**Version 1.12.0**
+Added thumb as an option to pagination.
+Uses slide image as an automatically generated thumbnail.

 **Version 1.11.7**
 Another fix due to data saved variable.
 Same method applied to the events to stop a double click.